-Deforestation, agriculture and the historic growth of cities with impervious infrastructure have hugely changed the face of the Midwest and its hydrology, leading to frequent floods.
+Deforestation, agriculture, and the historic growth of cities with impervious infrastructure have hugely changed the face of the Midwest.
+Not to mention its hydrology, leading to frequent floods.

 Climate change is now exacerbating that problem.
 In 2011, Indiana experienced record-breaking heat in seven counties, record-breaking rainfall in 22 counties, and record-breaking snowfall in six counties.
-The state has been declared a flood disaster area 14 times between 2000 and 2011, compared to only four times in the decade prior to that.
+The state has been declared a flood disaster area 14 times between 2000 and 2011.
+That’s comparing it to only four times in the decade prior to that.

-The great Mississippi River flood of 2011 was considered a “500-year event” and caused $2.8 billion in damage.
-It flooded more than 21,000 homes and businesses and 1.2 million acres of agricultural land, according to a report from the U.S. Army Corps of Engineers.
+The great Mississippi River flood of 2011 was a “500-year event,” causing $2.8 billion in damage.
+It flooded more than 21,000 homes and businesses and 1.2 million acres of agricultural land, according to a U.S. Army Corps of Engineers report.

-Wetlands help reduce some of these flooding problems by storing water away from stream channels and releasing it more slowly, while also improving water quality and providing wildlife habitat.
-Other studies have shown that wetland construction in the Mississippi-Ohio-Missouri river basins could also significantly reduce nitrogen loads in the rivers, which has led to an enormous “dead zone” in the Gulf of Mexico.
+Wetlands help reduce some of these flooding problems by storing water away from stream channels and releasing it more slowly.
+They also improving water quality and provide wildlife habitat.
+Other studies show that wetland construction in the Mississippi-Ohio-Missouri river basins can significantly reduce river nitrogen loads.
+Nitrogen has led to an enormous “dead zone” in the Gulf of Mexico.

-A methodology for evaluating wetlands with respect to historic climate and future climate scenarios, created in this research, should be applicable to other watersheds in the Midwest, researchers said.
+Researchers said that a methodology for evaluating wetlands with respect to historical climate and future climate scenarios created in this research should be applicable to other watersheds in the Midwest.

 Source: OSU College of Engineering